wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio2-imaging.rst

 - :guilabel:`Flash from file` -> locate the image file you want to copy to the microSD card
 - :guilabel:`Select target` -> select the destination microSD device
 - Press :guilabel:`Flash`
-- Insert microSD card and boot the roboRIO 2.0

 Writing the image with Raspberry Pi Imager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^